opalmedapps/opal-admin/docs/standard_and_custom_permissions.md

 ## Testing the permissions

-PermissionDenied exception is raised with any permission whether built-in or custom permission.
-Hence, we can use it to test if exception is raised.
-In the references below, there are more than one suggestion to test, however, the most compact and straight forward testing is the following: in `test_views.py` file add the following:
+The [`PermissionDenied`]((https://docs.djangoproject.com/en/3.2/topics/testing/tools/#exceptions)) exception is raised with any permission, whether built-in or custom.
+Hence, we can use it to test if this exception is raised.
+In the references below, there is more than one suggestion to test.
+However, the most compact and straight forward way to test is the following: In the `test_views.py` file add the following:

 ```python
 from django.test import TestCase, RequestFactory